HoHuy2808/Fundamental-ML/README.md

 Feel free to modify and extend the notebook to explore further aspects of the data and experiment with different algorithms.
 Good luck.

+# Mini-Project for Fundamentals of Machine Learning Course: